Agility@Scale: Strategies for Scaling Agile Software Development

 If you're interested, I provide agile strategies for both enterprise architecture and strategic reuse in the book "Enterprise Unified Process".
 Although written under the assumption that you're taking a RUP-based approach to development, the reality is that the EUP can extend any evolutionary/agile software development process so that it addresses the larger-scale needs of modern IT organizations.

 - Scott[Read More]

+One of the scaling factors of the Agile Scaling Model (ASM) is technical complexity.
+The fundamental observation is that the underlying technology of solutions varies and as a result your approach to developing a solution will also need to vary.
 It’s fairly straightforward to achieve high-levels of quality if you’re building a new system from scratch on a known technology platform, but not so easy when there are several technologies, the technologies are not well known, or legacy assets are involved.

 There are several potential technical complexities which a Disciplined Agile Delivery (DAD) team may face:

 ScottAmbler 120000HESD Marcações: agileadopt disciplined-agile-deliver...
 3 Comentários 11.541 Visualizações